An Honest Look At Nitro Snowboards: Are They Any Good?

 Flex / Putting it on

-Once acquired, the Nitro gear has a modest flex, but it requires some effort to butter on snow, regardless of whether the weight guidelines were followed.
+Once acquired, the Nitro gear has a modest flex, but it requires some effort on snow, regardless of whether the weight guidelines were followed.
 Overpowering this ride with this snowboard is a challenge.
-For an ollie, however, it has a lot of pop and intensity.
+For nailing an ollie, however, it has a lot of pop and intensity.

 On Snow Feel